ISoftware-co-za/MyWork/Design/Index.md

 # Client
-A Flutter based UI.
+A Flutter-based UI.
 Currently supports web, but will be extended to other platforms in the future.
-The content is usually updated as part of some other process: in a meeting, on a call, etc. The content should be easy to update, the structure flat for easy navigation, and the UI as modeless as possible.
+The content is usually updated as part of some other process: in a meeting, on a call etc. The content should be easy to update, the structure flat for easy navigation, and the UI as modeless as possible.
 ## Layers
-The diagram below shows the layers making up the application.
-These are described below.
-The diagram also defines the naming convention for classes and source files.
-Prefixes are used in both.
-The prefix is used to describe the purpose of the class within the application.
-It does not contribute to the name and role of the class within the application.
+The diagram shows the layers making up the UI application.
+It illustrates the classes within each layer and the relationships between classes across different layers.
+It also details the class and Dart source file naming conventions.

 ![[Client Interface Layers and Components.jpg]]
+The **Application** layer is open, while the **Model** layer is closed.
+Each layer and its class types are discussed below.
 ### Flutter Widgets
-Flutter Widgets, either predefined or custom.
-The widgets accept data and callbacks from controllers.
-Widgets are categorised as follows:
+**Flutter Widgets**, either predefined or custom, form the top layer of the UI.
+As shown in the diagram, these widgets accept data and callbacks from **Controllers**.
-- Layouts - Layout control Widgets and possibly also establish regions within the user interface.
-- Controls - Building blocks of the user interface.
-Either display information or afford client interaction.
 #### UI Toolkit
-Reusable UI components used across the app.
+The **UI Toolkit** (labeled `ui_toolbox` in the diagram) provides reusable UI components used across the application.
-#### Executor
-Used to wrap the execution of event handler code.
-The events either raised by the user or the system itself.
-Its purpose global exception handling and end-to-end observability of these processing of these events.
-### Application
+### Controller
+The Controller layer houses the core application-specific logic that orchestrates UI behaviour and interacts with the **Model** and **Service Client**.
+As depicted, it's used by the **Flutter Widgets** layer to obtain data and process input.
+It communicates with the **Model** and the wrapped **Service Client**.

-The actual application.
-It stores the following states of the application:
+The **Application** layer is made up of the following:
-- Navigation state
-- Application state
-- Model state by storing hydrated model objects.
 #### Controller classes
-These classes act as orchestrators within the Application layer.
-They manage the application's UI state and facilitate interactions between the UI and the underlying Model objects.
+These **Controller** classes act as orchestrators within the **Application** layer (see the `Controller*` box in the diagram).
+They manage the application's UI state and facilitate interactions between the UI and the underlying **Model** and **Service Client**.

 **Purpose:**
 - Manage the application's UI state.
+- Initiate changes to the **Model's** state by invoking its methods.
-- Provide data to Flutter Widgets for display.
+- Provide data to **Flutter Widgets** for display.
-- Handle user interactions by providing callbacks to Flutter Widgets.
+- Handle user interactions by providing callbacks to **Flutter Widgets**.
-- Delegate to the Model for business functionality and access to the service, via the ServiceClient.
-- Data is passed via parameters.
-Responses can be Model objects or Result objects.
+- Delegate to **Coordinator** or **Model** classes.

 Characteristics:
-- There is not a one-to-one relationship between UI elements and controllers.
-Some UI elements may utilise multiple controllers, and controllers may collaborate with each other via Coordinators.
+- There is not a one-to-one relationship between UI elements and **Controllers**.
+Some UI elements may utilise multiple **Controllers**, and **Controller** classes may collaborate with each other via **Coordinators** classes (as indicated by the connection between `Coordinator*` and `Controller*` in the diagram).
-- Controllers reside within the Application layer and are responsible for coordination, they take on no processing themselves.
-- They should strive to be thin, and delegate business logic to the domain objects.
+- **Controllers** are responsible for coordination; they take on no processing themselves.
+They should strive to be thin and delegate business logic to the **Coordinators** and **Model** classes.
+- Data is passed via parameters, which can be **Model** objects.
+Responses can be **Model** or Result objects.
-#### Model
+### Model
-Implementation of the domain model.
-Should be a rich object oriented representation of the Domain.
-It should align with Agile's ubiquitous language and be understandable by all.
-Besides domain responsibilities, it also takes on service interaction activities
+The **Model** layer is the implementation of the domain model.
+It should be a rich, object-oriented implementation, with real relationships between the domain objects.
 ### Service Client
-Used by the Model to access the service.
-The model creates the request objects and process the response objects.
-The ServiceClient is only accessible by the Model.
+The **Service Client** layer (the bottom brown layer in the diagram) allows the **Model** to interact with the Service.
+It does the following:
+- Receives and serialises request objects.
+- Deserialises responses to response objects.
+- Communicates with the service.
+- Processes service errors.
 # Service Interaction
 The implementation will optimise for the following:
 - Minimise number of service calls
 - Minimise amount of data in requests and responses

-To achieve thi, the following implementation strategy will be followed:
+To achieve this the following implementation strategy will be followed:
 - Entities will be downloaded from the service on demand and cached on the client.
 - Updates to the entities are made on the service, and if successful duplicated on the cached entities.
 	- Create